AdobeDocs/id-service.en/help/introduction/cookies.md

 **Contents**

 The AMCV cookie contains the Experience Cloud visitor ID or MID.
-The MID is stored in a key-value pair that follows this syntax, `mid|<Experience Cloud ID>`.
+The MID is stored in a key-value pair that follows this syntax, `MCMID|<Experience Cloud ID>`.

 A fully formed key-value pair would look similar to this:

 ```
-mid|20265673158980419722735089753036633573
+MCMID|20265673158980419722735089753036633573
 ```

 This persistent identifier enables cross-solution data sharing.